datadaveshin/learn_chrome_extensions/notes.md

 #6 JS file
 1. js scripts should not be in the html
 1. instead, should be outside, so call them with the script tag and src

+#7 jquery
+1. Here he puts the jQuery file in the directory to be served and calls it like the other .js file